valtimo-platform/valtimo-documentation/using-valtimo/document/custom-case-columns.md

 };
   ```

-For each case for which custom columns are to be defined, an array is added with the desired columns.
-The document
+For each case type for which custom columns are to be defined, a property is added to the `customDefinitionTables`
-definition id is used as a key to point to this array, i.e.:  `'document-definition-name': []`.
+object.
+The key of this property is the document definition id, and the value an array of `DefinitionColumn`, i.e.:
+`'document-definition-name': []`.

+For each column that needs to be displayed for that case type a `DefinitionColumn` is added to the array.
+A
-In this array, for each column an object is added with the following properties:
+`DefinitionColumn` has the following properties:

-- `propertyName`: The key from the document definition that is to be used to display column data.
+- **propertyName** The key from the document definition that is to be used to display column data.
 Default properties
 like `sequence` can be written plainly.
 Document content can be accessed by referring to properties by their JSON path.
 For example a `firstName` field in the root of the document can be displayed by using the expression `$.firstName`.
-- `translationKey`: The path to a translation in the translation files.
+- **translationKey** The path to a translation in the translation files.
 In the above example, a combination of the
 document definition name and the key from the document definition is used.
-- `sortable`: A `boolean` value, which states whether the column should be sortable.
+- **sortable** (Optional) A `boolean` value, which states whether the column should be sortable.
 Only enable this if the back-end
 supports sorting on this property.
 Currently, the back-end supports sorting on `createdOn`, `modifiedOn`, `sequence` and
 all JSON path expressions on the content.
+If not set, the column is not sortable.
-- `viewType`: This value is optional, and refers to the type converter to be used for the property value, otherwise the
+- **viewType** (Optional) Refers to the type converter to be used for the property value, otherwise the
 value will be displayed as a string.
 Examples of available type converters are `'date'`, `'boolean'`, `'relatedFiles `
-- and `'string'`.
+and `'string'`.
+- **default** (Optional) Marks the column as the default column to be sorted by when first loading the page.
+Only one of the
-- `default`: Only one of the columns in the array of columns can have this property.
-If set to `true`, on opening the
-case overview, the table is sorted on this property descendingly.
-The sort direction may also be specified specifically
+columns in the array of columns can have this property.
+If set to `true`, the table is sorted on this property
-by setting this property value to `'ASC'` or `'DESC'`.
+*descendingly*.
+The sort direction may also be specified specifically by setting this property value to `'ASC'` or

-In case you want to extend on the default columns for a set of custom columns, they can be included like this:
+`'DESC'`.

+Custom columns can be appended to the default list of columns instead of replacing them by using the spread operator (...):

 #### **`environment.ts`**
   ```typescript